jchurley95/basic-react-tutorial/README.md

 ```

 Now when you click the button you should see the value change on the page.
+Notice how we don't break the code by calling that .toString() because that function does not trigger a re-rendering of the page.
 Next let's talk about what we just did to make the data show on the page.

 ## Showing data in JSX

 Fun fact, you technically haven't been writing any HTML at this point, and you aren't going to.
-You've actually been using a language called JSX (JavaScript XML), which is much more powerful than HTML.
+You've actually been using a language called JSX (JavaScript XML), which is much more powerful than basic HTML and pairs very well with the React library.
 If you look at the code, your elements all say "className" instead of "class", and you just wrote a javascript directly into the text between tags using the bracket {} syntax.

-One key thing to remember is that each JSX object can only have one element, so basically if you only created two divs side by side not enclosed in another div then it will break.
+One key thing to remember is that each JSX object can only have one element, so basically if you only created two divs side by side and did not enclose them in another div, then it will break and tell you they must be wrapped in a parent component.

 A little more about JSX: